 When the training data is not enough or the computational budget is limited, the estimated score is inaccurate.
 We empirically observed that the stochasticity significantly improve the sample quality under the circumstance.
 To further investigate this effect, we reproduce the early training stage of EDM~\citep{Karras2022edm} baseline-VE model for the CIFAR10 32x32 dataset and DiT-XL/2~\citep{peebles2022scalable} model for the ImageNet 256x256 dataset.
 We compare \textit{SA-Solver} with different stochastic level $\tau$ and existing state-of-the-art deterministic sampling methods.
 We use the same hyper-parameters as the corresponding experiment in section~\ref{sec: sota result}.

 Figure~\ref{fig:ins} shows that \textit{SA-Solver} outperforms deterministic sampling methods, especially in the early stage of the training process.
 Moreover, larger $\tau$ value results in better performance.
-We also conduct a theoretical analysis that implies that stochasticity can mitigate the influence of estimation error (see Appendix~\ref{appendix: selection of stochasticity}).
+We also conduct a theoretical analysis that stochasticity can mitigate the error of estimation (see Appendix~\ref{appendix: selection of stochasticity}).